zwets/unfasta/README.md

 ## Introduction

-[Unfasta](http://io.zwets.it/unfasta) is a suite of command-line utilities for working with sequence data.
+[Unfasta](http://io.zwets.it/unfasta) is a suite of command line utilities for working with sequence data.

 The rationale behind unfasta is to have the ability to process genomic sequence data using simple standard utilities like `grep`, `cut` and `head`, in the common [pipes and filters style](http://www.dossier-andreas.net/software_architecture/pipe_and_filter.html) of Unix and GNU.